Tushar-Mogha/AI-Integrity-System/README.md

 # AI-Assisted Academic Integrity Risk Detection System

 This project is developed as part of our MCA final year industry project (Xebia).

-The goal of this system is to detect possible academic integrity risks using AI and data analysis.
+The goal of this system is to detect possible academic integrity risks using a combination of AI-based text analysis and student performance data.

 ---